ibnbob/abide/README.md

   - findXor() - finds a non-trivial XOR term with smaller support.[^SS]
   - extractDnf() - Extracts an irredundant disjunctive normal form (_i.e,_sum-of products).[^Min]
+- A header-only implementation of intervals in [BddInterval.h](src/BddInterval.h).
+Intervals are a representation of incompletely-specified Boolean functions.
+See [^Bro] for details.
 - Also, there are three less useful example programs which may be instructional.
   - An n-queens solver.